Elephant9748/paperpass/README.md

       -c <YOUR/CONFIG/PATH>     Where config saved
       -s <YOUR/DATA/STORE>      Where data store
-      -pk                       Encrypt data with apgp key by uid (name of key) show -s <YOUR/DATA/STORE>     Show secret totp <YOUR/DATA/STORE>        Display totp every 30 totp -c <YOUR/DATA/STORE>     Copy totp into clipboard ls   <YOUR/DATA/STORE>        List of secrets
+      -pk                       Encrypt data with apgp key by uid (name of key) insert  <YOUR/DATA/STORE>     Insert new secret. edit    <YOUR/DATA/STORE>     Edit secret. show -s <YOUR/DATA/STORE>     Show secret totp    <YOUR/DATA/STORE>     Display totp every 30 totp -c <YOUR/DATA/STORE>     Copy totp into clipboard ls      <YOUR/DATA/STORE>     List of secrets
 ```

 ### format password with otpauth